 The French Alps cover about 35,000km² of the western Alpine chain.
 They form an arc from Lake Geneva to the Mediterranean, 350km long with an average width of 100km.
 The highest point is the Mont-Blanc at 4,807m (15,770ft).
 The average altitude is 1,100m.

-The characteristics of these young (everything's relative) mountains are strongly defined by the pinacles, needles, enclosed valleys and long glaciers.
+The characteristics of these young (everything is relative) mountains are strongly defined by the pinnacles, needles, enclosed valleys and long glaciers.

-An extraordinary variety of rocks and minerals can be found, particularly in the massif.
+An extraordinary variety of rocks and minerals can be found, particularly in the Mt Blanc massif.
 Intense erosion, often assisted by man, continues to expose mineralogical and petrographical treasures.

 Amateur mineralogists find crystallised minerals, sedimentary rocks with fossils, volcanic and metamorphic rocks.
 Check the events calendar for the annual Mineral Fair in the summer.
 You can also check out the museum in the Espace Tairraz exhibition centre in Chamonix or up at the Montenvers Train station / Mer de Glace.

 The easiest way to appreciate all of this plant and animal life is to visit to one of the zoos or nature reserves in the valley.